School of Medicine

 I am currently working on a number of Paediatric and Adult studies

-PAEDIATRIC STUDIES: With the consultants at City and QMC hospitals I have set-up a neonatal intensive care unit (NICU) database where I am exploring the risk factors for hearing loss and also assessing the congenital anomalies associated with unilateral and bilateral hearing loss.
+PAEDIATRIC STUDIES: With the consultants at City and QMC hospitals I am setting up a neonatal intensive care unit (NICU) database where I can explore the risk factors for hearing loss and also assess the congenital anomalies associated with unilateral and bilateral hearing loss.
 We want to find out if children's developmental outcomes are associated with their hearing loss but also the number of congenital anomalies they have.
 To date we have shown that the number of congenital anomalies that come to light are often diagnosed late but that hearing loss, even unilateral hearing loss is a red flag for these anomalies and these children should be closely monitored from birth.

 I am also setting up a database which will help explore the management and care of children with unilateral hearing loss.
 Our team is also exploring the day-to-day fatigue experienced by children with unilateral and bilateral hearing loss.